HindsightTwentyTwenty/extension/README.md

 TODO: some sample screenshots or mockups

 ##Coding Practices
-* use camelcase for function names
+* use camelCase for function names
 * use underscore_case for variable names

 ##Weekly Schedule
-* Tuesday --> Sunday make new feature
+* Tuesday --> Sunday: make new features
-* Sunday --> Monday Testing and bug fixes
+* Sunday --> Monday: testing and bug fixes
-* Monday --> push to master, plan the next week coding assignments
+* Monday --> Tuesday: push to master, create plan for the coming week's features

 ##git flow
 * three branches: master, staging, develop